DSR-RHIT/me447-visualizing-data/cm/admin-03_syllabus.md

 The major deliverables and their relative weights are:

-  - (25%) Weekly submissions and active participation in discussions
+  - (25%) Roundtable presentations and reading discussions
   - (75%) You final portfolio of data graphics and written critiques

 ## homework

 Success in this course depends on steady and productive weekly progress.
-Weekly assignments (see the [Calendar](admin-02_calendar.pdf) for details) include
+Weekly assignments (see the [Calendar](../README.md) for details) include

   - R tutorials (about 20 total).
 We will have some time in class to get started.
 Plan to finish current tutorials before the start of class on the following Monday.
-  - Data graphics D1 through D8 plus written critiques.
-A minimum of 8
+  - Data graphics D1 through D7 plus written critiques.
+A minimum of 7
-    displays are expected in your portfolio; more than 8 is acceptable if necessary to meet the portfolio requirements.
+    displays are expected in your portfolio; more than 7 is acceptable if necessary to meet the portfolio requirements.
 Each first draft is due at the beginning of class on its due date.
-Some are submitted to me for review and some are brought to class for round-table discussions.
-  - Primary readings and written response forms (5 total), completed before class on the discussion date.
+  - Primary readings and written response forms, completed before class on the discussion date.
-  - Assigned readings from the text (7 chapters total) and other primary sources (6 total).
+  - Readings from other sources.
 Unlike the written-response-readings, we will discuss these readings only as time permits.
-However, I expect your portfolio to reflect these readings in your data graphics, written critiques, and citations.
+However, I expect your portfolio to reflect these readings in your data graphics, tables, critiques, and citations.

 ## attendance

-Attendance is required for periods in which we have in-class discussions and presentations (9 total, typically on Thursday).
+Attendance is required for periods in which we have in-class discussions and presentations.
 The penalty for missing more than two of these periods without a valid excuse is a one-letter-grade course grade reduction.

 ## valid excuses